foomprep/toolla/README.md

 ```

 ## Some tips
 When using the package for more complicated tasks some tips might be helpful.
 The `Chat` object continues the multi-step process by taking the answer returned by the tool at that step and adding its result as a `user` message.
-So, for the above example when the model returns with a `ToolUseBlock` for `add` tool, it will run the function, get the result and then add the message
+So, for the above example when the model returns with a stop response of `tool_use` for `add` tool, it will run the function, get the result and then add the message
 ```
 {
     "role": "user",